 - Responsiveness (slow vs. fast response)

-– Pressure point relief (depending on your sleep position)
+- Pressure point relief (often determined by your sleep position)

 Different types of mattresses work for different types of sleepers, but there are some important factors to look for in any mattress you consider.
 Before buying a foam or a hybrid/innerspring mattress, make sure: